-The following events include crashes of commercial airliners where the cause or the suspected cause was the deliberate action of a flight crew member.
+The following events include crashes of commercial airliners where the cause or the suspected cause was the deliberate action of a flight crew member or other airline insider with extensive access to aircraft and to areas where the general public is not allowed.
+The following list includes events since 1980.
 The numbered events represent a crash, and the events without numbers represent an attempted crash.

 The aircraft was on a domestic scheduled flight from Fukuoka to Tokyo, Japan.